SpicyMKL: Introduction

 \section{Introduction}

 Kernel methods are powerful nonparametric methods in machine learning and data analysis.
-Typically a kernel method fits a decision function that lies in some Reproducing Kernel Hilbert Space (RKHS).
-In such a learning framework, the choice of a kernel has a strong impact on the performance of a method.
-Instead of using a single kernel, {\it Multiple Kernel Learning (MKL)} aims to find an optimal combination of multiple kernels.
-In fact, it has been reported \cite{JMLR:Lanckriet+etal:2004} that using multiple kernel improves performances in learning tasks that involves multiple and heterogeneous data sources.
-More specifically MKL fits a decision function of the form of $ f(x) = \sum_{m=1}^M f_m(x) + b $ where each $f_m$ belongs to different RKHSs $\calH_m~(m=1,\dots,M)$ corresponding to different basis kernels $k_m$.
-Each basis kernel $k_m$ may be constructed on different feature subsets of input $x$, or different kernel types (e.g., Gaussian, polynomial) with different parameter values (e.g., Gaussian width, polynomial order), or even may rely on different heterogeneous data sources associated with the same learning problem.
-This provides considerable flexibility to fit various types of problems.
-According to recent formulations~\cite{ICML:Bach+etal:2004,JMLR:Sonnenburg+etal:2006,JMLR:Rakotomamonjy+etal:2008}, MKL selects the decision function as the minimizer of the following optimization problem:
+Typically a kernel method fits a decision function that lies in some Reproducing Kernel Hilbert Space (RKHS)~\citep{TAMS:Aronszajn:1950,book:Schoelkopf+Smola:2002}.
+In such a learning framework, the choice of a kernel function can strongly influence the performance.
+Instead of using a fixed kernel, {\it Multiple Kernel Learning (MKL)}~\citep{JMLR:Lanckriet+etal:2004,ICML:Bach+etal:2004,JMLR:MicchelliPontil:2005} aims to find an optimal combination of multiple candidate kernels.

-where $\{x_i,y_i\}_{i=1}^N$ are labeled training examples, $\ell(\cdot,\cdot)$ is a convex loss function (e.g., hinge, logistic, squared loss) and $\|\cdot\|_{\calH_m}$ is the norm in the RKHS $\calH_m$\footnote{Note that in the literature~\cite{ICML:Bach+etal:2004,JMLR:Sonnenburg+etal:2006,JMLR:Rakotomamonjy+etal:2008}, a different but an equivalent regularization term has been considered.
-See \Secref{sec:RelationToOthers} for details. }.
-A nice property of the above formulation is that the solution becomes {\it sparse} due to the mixed norm penalization $\sum_{m}\|f_m \|_{\calH_m}$ similarly to {\it group Lasso} \cite{JRSS:YuanLin:2006, JMLR:BachConsistency:2008}.
-Thus we can select kernels in a convex optimization problem.
-The resulting decision function is nicely interpretable because only a small number of $f_m$s are used.
-However, solving MKL is challenging because the objective function is non-differentiable due to the non-smoothness of the regularization term.
-To overcome this difficulty, several methods have been proposed.